james-livefront/livefront-ai-guidance/01-foundation.md

 If this resonates, move to Part II: Getting Started.
 We'll get you set up with tools and scoring your first wins within a day.

 If you're skeptical, that's healthy.
 Try it for a week with our guidance.
-Measure the results.
+Measure the results (see: 07-measurement.md).
 Keep what works, discard what doesn't.